 But it's not what you think.
 Inspired by the relationship between beer and statistics, I'm conducting an attribute agreement analysis of beer appraisals.
 Sometimes, an ice-cold, concrete example is the best way to experience the ins and outs of a statistical analysis.

-Suppose that Minitab is a brewery and Release 16-Special Edition is a premium beer.
+Suppose that Minitab is a brewery and we're releasing a premium beer.
 The brewery employs appraisers to taste random samples of beer from production and identify any samples that are “defective”—maybe they come from a bad batch, or maybe there’s an error in the bottling or storage process.

 This inspection process is an example of a go/no-go gage, where appraisers inspect each item and give it a “pass” or “fail” rating.
 To evaluate this measuring system, follow a few basic steps to set up your study.

 Select the Appraisers

 In a real study, you’d randomly select appraisers to make sure they accurately represent your entire measuring system.
 Alas, there’s not a pool of professional beer tasters here at Minitab.
 Luckily, four of my colleagues from the Information Development department generously volunteered their time and taste buds to sip beer samples and serve as our appraisers.

 Their photos and names have been slightly altered to protect their privacy on this online statistical reality show.

 For this study, the appraisals need to be based solely on the quality of the beer (defective or not) rather than a personal preference for a certain type of beer.